UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team01-super-res.md

 - The Hybrid Attention Transformer (HAT), a shifted-window Transformer-based method

-- Look-Up Table (LUT) methods, which use precomputed table of pixel estimates
+- Look-Up Table (LUT) methods, which use a precomputed table of pixel estimates

 - Unfolding networks, which combine classical model-based methods with learning-based methods